-Hobbies Playing Music A Cappella Music The definition, history, and evolution of a cappella music Share PINTEREST Email Print Rick Kern/WireImage Playing Music Music Education Basics Music History Music Lessons Music Theory Playing Guitar Playing Piano Home Recording By Aaron Green Music Expert B.A., Classical Music and Opera, Westminster Choir College of Rider University Aaron M. Green is an expert on classical music and music history, with more than 10 years of both solo and ensemble performance experience. our editorial process Aaron Green Updated February 23, 2019 “Cappella” literally means “chapel” in Italian.
+Hobbies Playing Music A Cappella Music The definition, history, and evolution of a cappella music Share PINTEREST Email Print Rick Kern/WireImage Playing Music Music Education Basics Music History Music Lessons Music Theory Playing Guitar Playing Piano Home Recording By Aaron Green Aaron Green Music Expert B.A., Classical Music and Opera, Westminster Choir College of Rider University Aaron M. Green is an expert on classical music and music history, with more than 10 years of both solo and ensemble performance experience.
+Learn about our Editorial Process Updated on 02/23/19 “Cappella” literally means “chapel” in Italian.
 When the term was first coined, a cappella (sometimes was a phrase that instructed performers to sing “in the manner of the chapel.”
 In modern sheet music, it simply means to sing without accompaniment.
 Examples of A Capella Singing Classical Music Samuel Barber’s Angus Dei Eric Whitacre’s Lux Aurumque Ralph Vaughan Williams Kyrie from the G minor Mass Michael Praetorius’ Es ist ein Rose Entsprungen Maurice Duruflé’s Ubi Caritas Popular Music Marvin Gaye’s I Heard it Through the Grapevine Ariana Grande’s The Way Pentatonix’s Evolution of Music Glee’s Darren Criss covers Katy Perry’s Teenage Dream The Cast of Glee covers Whitney Houston’s How Will I Know The History of A Cappella Music The origin and creation of a cappella music is impossible to pin down.
 After all, cavemen humming to themselves were singing a cappella.
 What matters most, like languages, is when the music was written on paper (or stone).
 One of the earliest examples of sheet music was discovered on a cuneiform tablet dating back to 2000 B.C.
 From what scholars can tell, it describes a piece of music written in a diatonic scale.
 Just recently, one of the earliest known scores for polyphonic music (music written with more than one vocal or instrumental part), written around the year 900 A.D., was discovered and performed at St John’s College, University of Cambridge.
 The use of a cappella music gained popularity, especially in western music, largely in part to religious institutions.
 Christian churches predominantly performed Gregorian chant throughout the medieval period and well into the renaissance period.
 Composers like Josquin des Prez (1450-1521) and Orlando di Lasso (1530-1594) expanded beyond chant and composed polyphonic a cappella music.
 As more composers and artists flocked to Rome (the capital of cultural enlightenment), secular music called madrigals appeared.
 Madrigals, the equivalent of today’s pop music, were unaccompanied songs sung by two to eight singers.
 One of the most prolific and perfecters of the madrigal was composer Claudio Monteverdi, one of the top 8 renaissance composers.
 His madrigals show an evolving compositional style — a bridge connecting the renaissance period to the baroque period.
 The madrigals composed later in his career became “concerted,” meaning he wrote them with instrumental accompaniments.
 As time progressed, more and more composers followed suit, and a cappella’s popularity diminished.
 A Cappella Music and Barbershop Music Barbershop music is a form of a cappella music that began in the 1930s.
 It is typically performed by a quartet of men with the following voice types: tenor, tenor, baritone, and bass.
 Women are also capable of singing barbershop music (women’s barbershop quartets are referred to as “Sweet Adelines” quartets).
 The music barbershop quartets perform is highly stylized - it is predominantly homophonic, meaning that the vocal parts move together in harmony, creating new chords in the process.
 The lyrics are easily understandable, the melodies are singable, and the harmonic structure is crystal clear.
 Both Barbershop and Sweet Adelines quartets have established membership and preservation societies (Barbershop Harmony Society and Sweet Adelines International) to promote and preserve the musical style, and each year both present contests to find the best quartet.
 Listen to the winners of the 2014 competitions: 2014 Barbershop Harmony Society International Championship QuartetMusical Island Boys — Now is the Hour 2014 Sweet Adelines International Champion QuartetLoveNotes — Finals Package A Cappella Music on Radio, TV, and Film Thanks to the hugely successful television show, Glee, with a series run from 2009 to 2015, interest in a cappella music increased.
 A cappella singing wasn’t bound to hymnals and classical pieces anymore.
 Musical a cappella groups gained an incredible amount of popularity.
 Pentatonix, a group of five singers who formed in 2011, won the third season of NBC’s singing competition, The Sing-Off, and have now sold over 8 million albums.
 Their music is entirely a cappella and incorporates vocal percussion within their original songs, covers, and medleys.
 The popularity of a cappella music is further seen in the 2012 movie Pitch Perfect, which follows a college female a cappella group competing to win a national championship.
 In 2013, Jimmy Fallon, Miley Cyrus, and The Roots performed an a cappella version of Miley Cyrus’s “We Can’t Stop” and released it on YouTube.
 As of June 2015, the video has over 30 million views.
 Learn to Sing A Cappella Learning to sing a cappella is as simple as taking voice lessons.
 To find voice teachers in your area, we recommend first checking with the voice department of your local college, university, or music conservatory.
 If they are unable to help you or do not offer lessons to anyone not enrolled there, you can check online with the National Association of Teachers of Singing’s “Find-A-Teacher Directory.”
 You can also join church choirs or musical groups within your town, many of which only require a basic knowledge of music and notation.